marcostomas/marcostomas/README.md

 ### Hi there, it's Marcos 👋

 :evergreen_tree:         I started to code in mid 2019, and it´s been amazing so far.
-Here I keep some cool stuffs that I do in my free time. </br>
+Here I keep some cool stuffs that I work on. </br>
-:books:                  I'm also a systems development technician graduated from [Senai Informática](https://sp.senai.br/unidade/informatica/) and currently enrolled as Bsc in Information Systems at [USP](https://usp.br) </br>
+:books:                  I'm also a systems development technician graduated from [Senai Informática](https://sp.senai.br/unidade/informatica/) and currently enrolled as Bsc in Computer Science at [USP](https://usp.br) </br>
 :construction_worker:    I work as a software engineer intern at [Itaú Unibanco](https://itau.com.br/), developing and mantaining websites and robots, including front-end, back-end, database, documentation and organizing tasks </br>
 :satellite:               If you wanna get in touch, send an e-mail or connect on LinkedIn.